viktor-pecheniuk/spanner-event-exporter/README.md

 The poller will perform a full table scan on each poll interval.
 This will consume resources on your db instance.
 Typically to help with this, you would create a secondary index with the timestamp as the primary key.
 Do not do that as it will cause hotspots.
-In this case, you may want to instead increae the polling interval in order to address any excessive resouce consumption on your instance.
+In this case, you may want to instead increase the polling interval in order to address any excessive resource consumption on your instance.

 Do not use a commit timestamp column as the first part of the primary key of a